Taha Hashim, David Tindall and Tom Davies

 Before Ratcliffe came onboard, architects Populous and management consultants Legends International looked at options for a new stadium or redeveloped one having been appointed stadium masterplanners in April 2022.
 Foster + Partners worked with Populous on Wembley Stadium and Lusail Stadium, the host of the 2022 World Cup final in Qatar.

-Alisson a doubt for Liverpool with muscle problem
+Alisson a major doubt for Liverpool with muscle problem

 Over at Liverpool’s training ground, Alisson is a notable absentee from the session currently in progress, after that muscle injury he picked up against Milan on Tuesday.
 He’s now a major doubt for tomorrow’s home match against Bournemouth.
 Harvey Elliott also remains absent as he continues his recuperation from a fractured foot.
 Bournemouth’s Dango Ouattara is also a doubt.